 As a student at SLU, you have a responsibility to be aware of the rules that apply at the university regarding cheating and plagiarism.
 This page explains the differences between cheating and plagiarism, and how the university addresses these issues.

 Cheating is when you use prohibited aids or other methods with the attempt to deceive during examinations or other forms of assessments.
 Examples of cheating are:

-- fabrication of data, i.e. making up facts that there are no evidence for
+- Fabrication of data, i.e. making up facts that there is no evidence for.

 To be considered cheating, there must be an intent to deceive.
 This requires that the student have done this intentionally (not by mistake or through carelessness) and this must be related to the assessment of a study performance.

 This is plagiarism

 - When you copy others text or reproduce others tables, images or other media without crediting the source.

 - It is also plagiarism if you reproduce texts word for word without indicating that this is a quotation, whether or not you refer to the source.